GSA/https/pages/certificates.md

 The standard DNS is not secure, so CAA records could be suppressed or spoofed by an attacker in a privileged network position unless DNSSEC is in use by the domain owner and validated by each CA issuer.

-CAA can be paired with Certificate Transparency log monitoring to detect occurences of mis-issuance.
+CAA can be paired with Certificate Transparency log monitoring to detect occurrences of mis-issuance.

 #### CAA Resources